LSD: Pharmacodynamics

-LSD is a biased agonist that induces a conformation in serotonin receptors that preferentially recruits β-arrestin over activating G proteins.
-LSD also has an exceptionally long residence time when bound to serotonin receptors lasting hours, consistent with the long-lasting effects of LSD despite its relatively rapid clearance.
+LSD is a biased agonist that induces a conformation in serotonin 5-HT_{2} receptors that preferentially recruits β-arrestin over activating G proteins.
+It also has an exceptionally long residence time when bound to serotonin receptors lasting hours, consistent with the long-lasting effects of LSD despite its relatively rapid clearance.
+In rodents, LSD levels are undetectable by 8 hours post-dosing, yet LSD continues to produce partial interoceptive effects (54% responding) at this time point.
 A crystal structure of the serotonin 5-HT_{2B} receptor bound to LSD reveals an extracellular loop that forms a "lid" over the diethylamide end of the binding cavity and "traps" LSD in the binding pocket, which explains the slow rate of LSD unbinding from serotonin receptors.
-The related lysergamide lysergic acid amide (LSA) that lacks the diethylamide moiety is far less hallucinogenic in comparison.
+The related lysergamide lysergic acid amide (LSA) that lacks the diethylamide moiety is far less potent in comparison.
 Moreover, a specific residue in the binding pocket is partially responsible for the prolonged action of LSD, and this residue is found in the human protein but not in the receptors of rodents.

 LSD is an extraordinarily potent psychoactive drug and is among the most potent psychedelics known in humans.
 The very high potency of LSD in producing psychedelic-like effects is also the case in animals, including rodents and monkeys.
 It is unclear why LSD is so potent.
 The affinity and activational potency of LSD at the human serotonin 5-HT_{2A} receptor in vitro is unremarkable compared to other psychedelics such as DOI and DOB.
 There is no evidence for its greater potency being related to pharmacokinetics or metabolism.
 It appears that the N,N-diethylamide moiety of LSD fits into a sterically constrained region of the serotonin 5-HT_{2A} receptor that specifically accommodates this moiety.

-An agonist is usually defined as a molecule that activates a receptor it binds to directly, according to that LSD binds to the TAAR1-receptor inside a dopaminergic neuron is meaning an acceleration of releasing endogenous dopamine from.
-So by assuming, that also the partial agonism at autoreceptors from LSD is mostly acting agonistic in these pathways, the overall activation of the dopamine system from LSD is very strong.

 LSD, like other psychedelics, has been found to increase the expression of genes related to synaptic plasticity and hence to have psychoplastogenic effects.
 This appears to be mediated by serotonin 5-HT_{2A} receptor agonism.
 LSD has also been reported to act as a highly potent positive allosteric modulator of the tropomyosin receptor kinase B (TrkB), one of the receptors of brain-derived neurotrophic factor (BDNF).
 However, subsequent studies failed to reproduce these findings and instead found no interaction of LSD with TrkB.